History of surveying in the United States: The training of a naturalist

 Prior to independence, Peter Jefferson, along with his son Thomas Jefferson, were land surveyors for the crown.
 At this time, surveyors used a system known as the metes and bounds system, which used "monuments"; identifiable objects such as rocks, trees, etc., as property markers.
 The surveyor would measure from monument to monument.
-The major problem with this system was the fact that these monuments were not necessarily permanent.
+The major problem with this system was that these monuments were not necessarily permanent.
 As a result, Thomas Jefferson was involved in the creation of the Public Land Survey System.
 A comparison of county boundaries in the various states graphically displays the difference between the systems, as counties in the Eastern states are irregularly shaped whereas counties in the Midwest tend to be square or rectangular.

 Needing money to pay the debts for the Revolutionary War, Jefferson began selling land in the Northwest Territory in plots of 160 acres for $2.50 an acre.
 Soon after, he sold the land in plots of 80 acres for $1.25 an acre.
 The NW Territory was surveyed using the Rectangular System.
 This system used a central point determined by a principal north–south meridian line and an east–west baseline.

 Jefferson convinced Congress to accept the land deal with Napoleon.
 As a result of the Louisiana Purchase and Jefferson's love for nature, Jefferson organized the Lewis and Clark expedition.
 Andrew Ellicott taught Lewis and Clark how to use a sextant to map their position.
 Lewis and Clark would leave from Wood River, Illinois and document the wilderness all the way to the Pacific Ocean.